-Events we looked forward to and have perhaps been planning to celebrate long before COVID-19 became part of our daily vocabulary.
+Events we looked forward to and perhaps been planning to celebrate long before COVID-19 became part of our daily vocabulary.

-This year we are living in the land of Coronavirus.
+2021 is still a year we are living in the land of Coronavirus.

 Others will be completely alone for the first time in their lives, in quarantine in strange hotels or at home unable to be a part of even small family gatherings due to travel restrictions.

 In the chronic illness community, not everyone, in pre Coronavirus life, had a restricted existence.

 Many members on my online support forum are more than able, under normal circumstances, to gather with family and friends, go to church, go shopping, go to the movies, cafes and restaurants, and generally enjoy a social life.